 Do you ever get chat requests from ex’s?

-Anyways, when he broke up with me about 8 years ago, I was absolutely shattered.
+When he broke up with me about 8 years ago, I was absolutely shattered.
 This is also when I first started getting into exploring ego and self-development literature.
-I could see that my heartbreak was the ego’s desire to own the life of another humanbeing.
+I could see that my heartbreak was the ego’s desire to own the life of another human being.
 I was dysfunctional and was guided by a desire to control rather than just simply love and be loved in return (which David Bowie sang is the greatest thing you will ever learn, on the Moulin Rouge soundtrack).

-Last week, whether it’s my new found appreciation for nature, wearing more green, supporting all things green (nature, plants, sustainability, business, ethical investing, etc…) he contacted me – I mean the ex with the cherry orchard.
+Last week, whether it’s my newfound appreciation for nature, wearing more green, supporting all things green (nature, plants, sustainability, business, ethical investing, etc…) he contacted me – the ex with the cherry orchard.

-This whole exchange stirred up thoughts in me, and reminded me of the David Bowie video ‘Where are we now’ which is him reminiscing about the Berlin days, wearing a shirt that says ‘Songs of Norway’ in perhaps in remembrance of his ex, Hermione Farthingale.
+This whole exchange stirred up thoughts in me, and reminded me of the David Bowie video ‘Where are we now’ which is him reminiscing about the Berlin days, wearing a shirt that says “Songs of Norway” a film his ex Hermione Farthingale left him to take a role in.

-In short, exchanges with people in your past are best left in the past.
+Exchanges with people in your past are best left in the past.
 You’ve reconciled those accounts but you will have memories that last a lifetime with them.
 Savour the memories and the learnings and recognise that those people are most likely not going to be a part of your life going forward.
 Your creative space is precious.
-Only allow those in who will add value, not make you feel bad about your shortcomings in the past.
+Only allow those who are willing to support you and not make you feel bad about your shortcomings in the past.

-Let’s all have fun progressing and look back occasionally to grab gold nuggets in ourselves.
-Feeling bad helps no one.
+Let’s all have fun progressing and look back occasionally to grab the gold nuggets and run before we forget that time moves forward.